True Highlands Blog

 Many roads are not wide enough to allow you to pass a cyclist – wait until they pull to the side of the road before attempting to overtake them.

 In rural areas petrol stations can often be long distances apart, and in the North West of Scotland and the islands, frequently closed on Sundays.
-Due to high transport costs, fuel is a lot more expensive up here than in the city.
+Due to high transport costs, fuel is more expensive up here than in the city.
 Empathy with the locals will get you further than complaining about it.

 Deer are a problem on rural roads, especially after dark so here are a few tips on minimising the danger of a collision.

-Be aware of your situation, after dark in places where there are warning signs then you should pay close attention to the rod ahead.
+Be aware of your situation, after dark in places where there are warning signs then you should pay close attention to the road ahead.
 In places where woodland borders one side of the road, deer can jump out without warning.
 Don’t over-swerve to avoid hitting a deer.
 If a collision with the animal seems inevitable, then hit it while maintaining full control of your car.
 The alternative of swerving into oncoming traffic or a ditch could be even worse.

 Most of all, enjoy the scenery, the country and the experience!Tags: applecross, Beallach Na Ba, driving safely scotland, Hamish Macbeth, highway code, island roads, passing places, rural road, scottish highlands, singletrack road